-The Creation Museum is one of those places I literally stumbled upon.
-I was driving around San Diego using an app called Roadside America and this popped up.
+The Creation Museum is one of those places I just stumbled upon.
+I was driving around San Diego using an app called Roadside America, and this popped up.
 I didn’t know what was in store but figured I might as well give it a try as I was in the area with time to kill.
 Here is all the information.

 - Free to Enter

 - I did this in 2015 so some of the information may have changed

 Dr. Henry Morris’ Institute of Creation Research launched the Creation and Earth History Museum in 1992.
 For 16 years, ICR developed and grew the exhibits with a mission to equip believers with evidence of the Bible’s accuracy and authority through scientific research, educational programs, and media presentations, all conducted within a thoroughly biblical framework.
 Upon ICR’s move to Texas in 2008, the entire museum and its contents were sold to Scantibodies Laboratory, Inc.

 Tom Cantor, the owner of Scantibodies Laboratory, Inc., and his wife Cheryl, founded a non-profit 501c3 ministry called the Light and Life Foundation.
 The Light and Life Foundation owns and operates the museum and continues creation evangelism by offering free admission, free resources, and free monthly activities to its visitors.

 The Creation and Earth History Museum remains dedicated to the Biblical account of science and history.
 The facilities include a 10,000 square foot showcase of a literal six-day creation and a young earth, including a human anatomy exhibit, life-size tabernacle display, an age of the earth cave, and more.

 Being a Christian myself, I was wary that this museum might lean on the cheesy side; however, when I got there and started walking around, I found that this was not the case.
 The museum was well laid out with extensive interactive exhibits and lots of interesting information.
 Here is how I feel the museum was split.